 Merino Wool is a renewable, sustainable resource - it simply regrows on the sheep after shearing ☺️

 Why source from the Southern hemisphere?
-This amazing beast creates a super-fine, super-light, temperature controlling fiber that is unique to the environmental influences these countries have.
+This amazing beast creates a super-fine, super-light, temperature controlling fibre that is unique to the environmental influences these countries have.

 The UK climate is simply not harsh enough to develop the same quality of Merino Wool required to produce superior Merino clothing.